-In the Eastern Gas Pipeline decision, the Tribunal noted that gas infrastructure in regional areas where gas penetration is growing face pressures from other fuel sources, such as LPG and electricity.
-The Tribunal took the view that these pressures represented a sufficient constraint on the price of gas in these areas and that regulated third party access was unnecessary.
-The Tribunal noted that, in relation to gas infrastructure in regional energy markets:
+The applicant relies on a statement of the Australian Competition Tribunal in the Duke EGP decision, where the Tribunal noted that gas infrastructure in regional areas where gas penetration is growing face pressures from other fuel sources, such as LPG and electricity.
+The Tribunal took the view that these pressures represented a sufficient constraint on the price of gas in these townships and that regulated third party access, and price regulation, was unnecessary.
+The Tribunal noted that in relation to gas infrastructure in regional energy markets:

-...the ability to monopoly price would be restricted because potential users have bargaining power, the costs of conversion to enable use of gas are significant....In other words, the prices of existing forms of energy will be a countervailing force on the price of gas and pipeline services. (para 129)
+the ability to monopoly price would be restricted because potential users have bargaining power, the costs of conversion to enable use of gas are significant ...
+In other words, the prices of existing forms of energy will be a countervailing force on the price of gas and pipeline services. (para 129)